Ergodicity in discrete-time quantum walks: Introduction

 \subsection{Open questions}

+In view of Figure~\ref{fig:sum} and Proposition~\ref{prp:failhi}, a natural question is whether \eqref{e:flo} implies \eqref{eqn:ergodic_general} for all bounded observables $\|a^{(N)}\|_\infty\le 1$ in dimension $d>1$, not only regular observables.
+We have no conjecture about this.

+Another question concerns expressing \eqref{e:flo} in terms of the Lebesgue measure of the zero set of $E_s(\btheta+\balpha)-E_w(\btheta)$, without referring to a sequence of approximating graphs $\LL_N^d$.
+We almost succeed in establishing this characterization in \S\,\ref{rem:higher_dim_equiv} using arguments from \cite{Wen1}, except for a subtlety concerning the rationality of $\balpha$.
+Settling this would be desirable.

+As stated in Theorem~\ref{thm:main1d}, ergodicity by itself does not imply the spectral property of no repeating graphs.
+The counterexample we give consists of a very trivial walk; it might be that \eqref{e:flo} is a characterization of full ergodicity in more specific walks.
+Towards this question, we show in Theorem~\ref{thm:fqenrg} that full ergodicity essentially implies, either \eqref{e:flo}, which is a statement on the \emph{difference} between eigenvalues at different quasimomenta, or the vanishing of the corresponding \emph{products} of Floquet eigenprojectors.

-In view of Figure~\ref{fig:sum} and Proposition~\ref{prp:failhi}, only the following questions remain open: \begin{enumerate} \item Does \eqref{eqn:ergodic_general} for all observables $a=a^{(N)}$ with $\|a^{(N)}\|_\infty\le 1$ imply \eqref{e:flo} ? \item In dimension $d>1$, does \eqref{e:flo} imply \eqref{eqn:ergodic_general} for all observables $a=a^{(N)}$ with $\|a^{(N)}\|_\infty\le 1$ ? \end{enumerate} There is also interest in exploring ergodicity beyond the present homogeneous setting.
-In particular, walks on $\Z$ with non-constant periodic coins, or with periodic electric fields \cite{AbSt,ACSW} are physically interesting.
+There is also interest in exploring ergodicity beyond the present homogeneous setting.
+In particular, walks on $\Z$ with non-constant periodic coins, or with periodic electric fields \cite{AbSt,ACSW,CRWAGW} are physically interesting.
 We expect a general criterion like Theorem~\ref{thm:pergra} to hold in such periodic frameworks, however in Theorem~\ref{thm:cri0}, one does not expect $\mu_{T,\psi}^N$ to be perfectly uniform anymore, as its profile will be affected by the field or the structure of the graph, if one goes beyond $\Z^d$ and studies general crystals.